looran/shot/README.md

-### shot - screenshot / video capture tool based on scrot and recordmydesktop
+#### shot - screenshot / video capture tool based on scrot and recordmydesktop

+* Short commands, easily bindable to key shortcuts
+* Same commands to do both screenshot and videoshot
+* Nice date in shot title by default (20131212_032511)
+* No question mode (-q) = quick screenshots

 #### Examples that you can bind to key shortcuts